clydemcqueen/flock2/README.md

 The overall mission dataflow looks like this:

 1. `flock_base` publishes a message on the `/start_mission` topic
-2. `simple_planner.py` generates an overall pattern of flight for all drones, and publishes a sequence waypoints for each drone on `/[prefix]/global_plan`
+2. `global_planner` generates an overall pattern of flight for all drones, and publishes a sequence waypoints for each drone on `/[prefix]/global_plan`
-3. `local_planner.py` subscribes to `~global_plan`, turns the waypoints into a detailed flight path, and publishes it on `~local_plan`
+3. `local_planner` subscribes to `~global_plan`, turns the waypoints into a detailed flight path, and publishes it on `~local_plan`
 4. `drone_base` subscribes to `~local_plan` and `~filtered_odometry`, runs a PID controller,
 and sends commands to `tello_ros`